shellspec/shellspec/README.md

 ### Special environment variables

-Special environment variables understood by shellspec begin with `SHELLSPEC_`.
+Special environment variables understood by ShellSpec begin with `SHELLSPEC_`.
 They can be overridden with a custom script using the `--env-from` option.

 *Todo: descriptions of many special environment variables.*